Skip to main content

 Important

 When setting the additional parameter sbid_require_mrtd to true, remember to also add sbidMrtd in reqestedAttributes.
 If you do not set both parameters, the transaction will fail.
-You must also validate that the sbidMrtd value is returned as true to prevent any tampering with the sbid_require_mrtd parameter.
+You must also validate that the sbidMrtd value is returned as true to prevent any malicious tampering with the sbid_require_mrtd parameter.

 {